tvecera/CH32LibSDK/Readme.txt

 cursor by 1 item, left/right arrows - move the cursor by 1 page, A - start
 program or change folder, B - display voltage or move to parent folder, Y - run program located in flash memory.
-Pay attention to the pin layout on the display – there are usually two versions, with the pin order VCC-GND-SCL-SDA or GND-VDD-SCL-SDA.
+Pay attention to the pin layout on the display ï¿½ there are usually two versions, with the pin order VCC-GND-SCL-SDA or GND-VDD-SCL-SDA.
 I used two pin headers on the circuit board for both display versions so that I could change the displays and insert them into the correct position.